pycom/pycom-esp-idf/docs/en/contribute/documenting-code.rst

     :align: center
     :alt: Sample inline code documentation

 Doxygen supports couple of formatting styles.
 It also gives you great flexibility on level of details to include in documentation.
-To get familiar with available features, please check data reach and very well organized `Doxygen Manual <https://www.stack.nl/~dimitri/doxygen/manual/index.html>`_.
+To get familiar with available features, please check data rich and very well organized `Doxygen Manual <https://www.stack.nl/~dimitri/doxygen/manual/index.html>`_.

 Why we need it?